 - Do not cross the blood-brain barrier as readily as First Generation compounds

 - Large molecular size

 - Electrostatic charge

-Antihistamines are harmful in nature, some are comparatively more harmful than the others.
+Antihistamines are harmful in nature, some are comparatively more harmful than others.

-- On the other hand, the newer-generation of antihistamine is comparatively less harmful, for example Allegra, Clarinex, and Zyrtec.
+- On the other hand, the newer generation of antihistamines is comparatively less harmful, for example, Allegra, Clarinex, and Zyrtec.
 Dry mouth is the main side effect of antihistamines and their use should be avoided as much as possible.